Revisiting Stochastic Proximal Point Methods: Generalized Smoothness and Similarity: Experiments

-In the second set of experiments, we investigate the dependence of convergence on the initial point.
+Finally, we study the dependence of convergence on the initial point.
 The objective is to verify that the convergence of SPPM-inexact is independent of the initial point and to assess the tightness of the theoretical analysis, i.e., whether the convergence rate depends on the distance between the initial and optimal points.
 For this experiment, we analyze three different values of \(s\) (\(s = 2, 3, 4\)) and, for each case, randomly select five different initial points with norms \(\|x_0\| = 0.1, 1, 10, 50, 100\), while keeping all other parameters unchanged.
-As shown in Figure~\ref{fig:linereg2}, the convergence rates are nearly identical across all cases, suggesting that the upper bound $ \|x_k - x_{k+1}\|^2 \leq \|x_0 - x_*\|^2$ provided in Lemma \ref{eq:iterates_monotonicity} may be overly restrictive for certain problems.
+As shown in Figure~\ref{fig:linereg2}, the convergence rates are nearly identical across all cases, suggesting that the upper bound $ \|x_k - x_{k+1}\|^2 \leq \|x_0 - x_*\|^2 $ provided in Lemma \ref{eq:iterates_monotonicity} may be overly restrictive for certain problems.
 Further investigation of this effect is a promising direction for future research.

 It is worth noting that increasing the parameter \(s\), which influences the problem formulation, makes the problem more challenging to solve.
 This is because the parameters \(L_0\) and \(L_1\) increase as \(s\) grows.
 This observation aligns with our theoretical understanding.